 Start early, open your tent, and witness Machu Picchu for a second time.
 If the weather allows, you will have the most beautiful sunrise over the Citadel, relax, and get ready for the final and last day of hiking to Aguas Calientes.
 The first part is a 2-hour downhill hike to Hidroelectrica Station, where you will get lunch to reenergize and say goodbye to our trekking team.
 Then, you will continue to Intiwatana (sundial rock).
 Visited by Hiram Bingham during the 1911 expeditions, this carefully carved rock perfectly aligns with the Sundial at Machu Picchu during the winter solstice.

-Day 7: Discover Machu Picchu (Lost City of the Incas) – Cusco
+Day 7: Discover Machu Picchu – Return to Cusco

 The last and most important day!
-You'll wake up early, have breakfast in the hotel, and catch the first bus to Machu Picchu.
+You'll wake up early, have breakfast in the hotel, and catch one of the first buses to Machu Picchu.
 The hotel will store your heavy bags so you can go light to get the best of the day.
 Upon arrival at the checkpoint, you must show your original passport and entry ticket.
-On this 3-hour tour, you will explore the most crucial parts with your tour guide, including plazas, temples, and palaces.
+On this 2 to 3-hour tour, you will explore the most important sites with your tour guide, including plazas, temples, and palaces.
 It'll be a great opportunity to learn about this fantastic place’s history and reveal untold stories with up-to-date information.

-- Tour Duration: 3 hours in Machu Picchu
+• Tour Duration: 2 to 3 hours in Machu Picchu

 Day 8: Depart Cusco